sajjadGG/book-python/advanced/decorator/about.rst

 * Decorator is an object, which takes another object as it's argument
 * Since Python 2.4: :pep:`318` -- Decorators for Functions and Methods
 * Since Python 3.9: :pep:`614` -- Relaxing Grammar Restrictions On Decorators
-* Decorators can:

-    * Do things before call
+* Decorator can do things before call
-    * Do things after call
+* Decorator can do things after call
-    * Modify arguments
+* Decorator can modify arguments
-    * Modify returned value
+* Decorator can modify returned value
-    * Avoid calling
+* Decorator can avoid calling
-    * Modify globals
+* Decorator can modify globals
-    * Add or change metadata
+* Decorator can add or change metadata

 .. figure:: img/decorator-about-call.png